-Centa Co is developing a unique model of neuro-rehabilitation by embedding structured cognitive and functional retraining within the rich, socially dynamic environment of a specialist day centre.
+Centa Co is developing a unique model of neuro-rehabilitation by embedding structured cognitive and functional rehabilitation within the rich, socially dynamic environment of a specialist day centre.
 Rather than delivering rehabilitation in isolation, our approach integrates targeted neuroplasticity-focused activities into meaningful, real-world contexts — alongside creative sessions, social interaction, vocational tasks, and daily living practice.
 This blended model creates repetition, engagement, and functional carryover in a way that traditional settings often cannot, offering a forward-thinking community-based approach that bridges structured rehabilitation with everyday life.

 Centa Co is now starting to support a whole new group of individuals....those aged 18 to 70 who have suffered a traumatic brain injury or stroke.
 We do this not only during the sub-acute phase but in the chronic phase too.
 Activities include a VR device that our partner Reneural have supplied us but also adapted gaming and gym equipment.